 These courses provide an ideal foundation for pre-MBA students who are preparing for the GMAT or who need general business courses to round out their university application.
-In addition, the pre-MBA courses listed below offer degree credit that is transferable to all UC campuses and many other universities.
+In addition, the pre-MBA courses listed below offer undergraduate degree credit that is transferable to all UC campuses and many other universities.

 Click on the respective course title(s) to determine course availability and to enroll.